 First, I remember that reputation comes from the past.
 In my opinion, reputation is the motivator to achieve more in business.
 People need to know that if a company has earned a good name, it means they have dealt fairly in business.
 This way, the next generation of a family business will enjoy the support of the past reputation.

-The second principle I keep in mind is that techniques of jewelry making should be adopted to suit the needs of the customers.
-For instance, if we take our traditional golden bracelets, people used to wear them, weighing around 100 grams each.
-Today, we preserve the traditional Indian design, however we modify the bracelets to be weighed 50-60 grams of gold, so that they can be conveniently worn every day.
+The second principle I keep in mind is that techniques of jewelry making should be adapted to suit the needs of the customers.
+For instance, if we take our traditional golden bracelets, people used to wear them, each weighing around 100 grams.
+Today, we preserve the traditional Indian design, however we have modified the bracelets to weigh 50-60 grams of gold, so that they can be conveniently worn every day.
 Look, how delicate is the workmanship!

 - In your opinion, what type of jewelry will hold its value throughout many generations?

 - When a good jeweler creates a piece, he always keeps in mind two things.
 First, the jewelry will be worn by multiple generations.
 Second, the jewelry he is creating has to have monetary value.
 When a craftsman combines those two principals in his work, he will build a good reputation and his jewelry will be valued for many generations to come.

 - Do you create only limited edition jewelry?